How to Deal with Last-Minute Appointment Cancellations

 People are busy most of the time, so keeping your appointment on the top of their minds is easier said than done.
 That’s why you need to remind them of their booking from time to time.

-You could send out reminder emails, or even better, SMSs.
+You could send out reminder emails, or even better, SMSes.
 People’s inboxes are often flooded with emails.
 So, text message reminders stand a better chance of getting seen by your customers.

 Besides reminding your customers of their appointment, make sure to include your cancellation policy in the message.
 You could also include a thank you note, a survey link, or something that will help establish a better connection with the customer.

 What’s more, you don’t even need to spend the time to send out these messages manually.
-With tools like Appointy, you can automate the entire process.
+With an online booking system like Appointy, you can automate the entire process!